Quantinar: a blockchain p2p ecosystem for honest scientific research: How? Blockchain, a technology for Open Science

+Thus, $\gamma_f$ controls the inertia of the previous epoch scores within an evaluation period.
+Increasing $\gamma_f$ shifts the value from the most recent to older contributions.

+Before looking at the QNAR score, an example of the contribution graph at 2021-10-12 is presented in Figure \ref{fig:pr-contri-graph}.
+We can observe one contributor that, at that time, participates the most in the Q2 ecosystem as the user publishes multiple CLs into various courses that are ordered multiple times by different users.
+By doing so, the user increases its Pagerank score, which is visualized with a larger node size in the figure.
+Figure \ref{fig:pr-author-graph} shows the latest contributors' sub-graph with their associated QNAR score on 2022-10-18, as the full contribution graph is too large at that date.
+Two contributors act as central members and have the largest QNAR score.
+We can also observe a community within Quantinar at the left of the graph which seems tightly influenced by the left central node on the graph.

+Using the temporal graph presented in the previous paragraph, we evaluate the QNAR score using a slow decay rate ($r=0.95$). \ref{fig:minted_qnar} and \ref{fig:cum_minted_qnar} show the weekly minted QNAR and cumulative minted QNAR, respectively.
+In Figure \ref{fig:minted_qnar}, we observe that Qr alternates between a period of high productivity and a period where new contributions are less frequent.
+This behavior justifies the use of the temporal graph since periods do not have the same importance.
+Finally, Qr's value, measured in terms of QNAR, presents an up-trend since the beginning of 2022, which has strengthened in the second half of 2022, showing relative traction for Quantinar.

-On top, as past contributions become more popular, the share of the past epoch nodes score within the total score will increase, which incentivize community members to appreciate the long term value of their contributions.
-Indeed, in Figure \ref{fig:epoch_score}, the most important epoch in July 2022 for the user is 2022-01-31 which contributes with more than 20\% to the total score.
+On top, we can observe in Figure \ref{fig:epoch_importance} that the score behaves as expected for the top user: the score on 2022-10-18 is mostly influenced by the contributions from previous periods.
+As past contributions become more popular, the share of the past epoch nodes' score within the total score will increase, which motivates community members to appreciate the long-term value of their contributions.
+Indeed, the weeks 2022-03-29, 2022-05-31, and 2022-08-23 are the most important for the user on 2022-10-18 and contribute roughly 10, 20, and 22\% in the final score, respectively.